KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 {% endraw %}{% endhighlight %}

 - left
+  - See AnkiDroid document
 - odue
+  - The original due date of a card in a filtered deck
 - odid
   - The original deck id of a card in a filtered deck
 - flags
   - An integer which represents a flag color such as turquoise
-  - Although I flagged a few cards before the export, there are no flags here
+  - I flagged a few cards before the export but don't see any non-zero values here.
 - data

 ## The revlog table